gabriele-costa/pests/PITCHME.md

 ### Practical results

 - A new quotienting algorithm for LTS
- - Correct: finds the decomposition if it exists
+ - Correct: finds the *most general* decomposition if it exists
  - Efficient: `$O(n^5)$` for *deterministic* LTS
    - Best NP algorithm: `$O(n^6)$` for (a subclass of) DFA
 - *PESTS*: a OS implementation working on FSA